All good writing is swimming under water and holding your breath.

 I made my one and only dive from a diving board at Croydon Pool—the small diving board, of course.
 I lacked the courage to do anything but jump off the big diving board and I only did that once.
 Through adult eyes, how small those boards look, yet the climb to the top of the ladder and the panic of spluttering chlorinated spume after hitting the water and scrabbling to return to the surface, still haunts me.
 As does the sting of bellyflops.

 Several generations learnt to swim, socialise and have fun at the Croydon Pool.
-Fifty years from my childhood and many homes have backyard pools, multiple family cars and the time and money to travel to beaches or resorts.
+Now more than fifty years from my childhood and many homes have backyard pools, multiple family cars, and the time and money to travel to beaches or resorts.
 Croydon is no longer considered ‘the sticks,’ but has been absorbed into Melbourne’s urban sprawl.

 Aaah, summer – that long anticipated stretch of lazy, lingering days, free of responsibility and rife with possibility.
 It’s a time to hunt for insects, master handstands, practice swimming strokes, conquer trees, explore nooks and crannies, and make new friends.